-At St Joseph's we follow the Catholic Primary Religious Education Programme Come & See.
+At St Joseph's we follow the Catholic Primary Religious Education Programme To see you more clearly (The new Religious Educational Directory).
 The Catechism of the Catholic Church addresses the search for meaning in life.
 God's initiative in Revelation who comes to meet us and our response of faith.
 This pattern guides the structure of the programme and informs the process of each topic, opened up through; Explore, Reveal and Respond.